gsa-tts-archived/jemison/.github/ISSUE_TEMPLATE/onboarding.md

 **Instructions for the issue creator:**
 1. Fill in the GitHub username of the new person (if known) and the name of the onboarding buddy.
 2. Remove the horizontal line below and everything above it (these instructions).
+3. Remove sections that do not apply (based on role)

 ---